The Bowery Boys: The Bowery Boys

 The early films such as In Fast Company (1946) flirted with the same humor-laced crime drama of the previous series, but they gradually shifted to situation comedy (Western comedy, prison comedy, military comedy, college comedy, hillbilly comedy, etc.).
 In 1953, a new producer, Ben Schwalb, hired director Edward Bernds and writer Elwood Ullman, both closely associated with the Three Stooges.
 The situation-comedy content immediately gave way to all-out slapstick, in the Three Stooges manner using many of the Stooges' gags, and the stories became more juvenile.
 The new approach literally paid off: "The Bowery Boys Meet the Monsters was the best moneymaker of all of them," Bernds told historian Ted Okuda in 1987.
 "Actually, every Bowery Boys picture made money.
 Even if it was a bad one, it didn't lose.
 The Bowery Boys Meet the Monsters stood out above the others in terms of profit."
 Bernds left the series after Dig That Uranium (1956), although an unused Bernds-Ullman script was filmed later as Looking for Danger (1957).

-The budgets of the series had been lowering gradually.
-Productions that had formerly been filmed in 10 or 11 days (a speedy schedule to begin with) were now being filmed in five or six days.
-Cheaper films meant cheaper talent; the Monogram films had featured impressive casts of "name" supporting actors, but by the mid-1950s, the studio would hire only one or two veteran featured players per film (Eric Blore, Lyle Talbot, Lloyd Corrigan, Addison Richards, Barton MacLane, Fritz Feld, Raymond Hatton, Mary Beth Hughes, Byron Foulger, Paul Cavanagh, etc.) and fill out the cast with lesser-known actors.
+Production costs kept rising during the 1950s but the budgets of the films remained the same.
+This was a common studio practice for a "B" series, as typified by the Laurel and Hardy features of the 1940s.
+Author Scott MacGillivray explains: "[Each film] was rented to theaters for a fixed fee, so its earning potential was relatively limited.
+It didn't make sense for the studios to spend any extra money on a product that wouldn't bring in any extra money.
+The pictures were guaranteed hits already.
+Why raise the budgets and cut into the profit margin?"
+The 1950s dollar didn't buy as much as before, so the studio had to economize.
+A Bowery Boys comedy that had formerly been filmed in 10 or 11 days (a speedy schedule to begin with) was now being filmed in five or six days.
+Cheaper films meant cheaper talent; the Monogram films had featured impressive casts of "name" supporting actors, but by the mid-1950s, Allied Artists would hire only one or two veteran featured players per film (Eric Blore, Lyle Talbot, Lloyd Corrigan, Addison Richards, Barton MacLane, Fritz Feld, Raymond Hatton, Mary Beth Hughes, Byron Foulger, Paul Cavanagh, etc.) and fill out the cast with lesser-known actors.